 or to any such other addresses as may be specified by any party, from time to time, by prior written notification.

 24. R.C.
 Section 9.66 Covenants.
-Each of the Owners affirmatively covenants that it has made no false statements to the State or any local political subdivision in the process of obtaining approval of the CRA tax exemptions; and that it does not owe: (i) any delinquent taxes to the State or a political subdivision of the State; (ii) any moneys to the State or a State agency for the administration or enforcement of any environmental laws of the State; and (3) any other moneys to the State, a State agency or a political subdivision of the State that are past due, whether the amounts owed are being contested in a court of law or not.
-If any representative of any of the Owners has knowingly made a false statement to the State or any local political subdivision to obtain the CRA tax exemptions, such Owner shall be required to immediately return all benefits received by it under this Agreement pursuant to R.C.
-Section 9.66(C)(2) and such Owner shall be ineligible for any future economic development assistance from the State, any State agency or a political subdivision pursuant to R.C.
+The Company affirmatively covenants that it has made no false statements to the State or any local political subdivision in the process of obtaining approval of the CRA tax exemptions; and that it does not owe: (i) any delinquent taxes to the State or a political subdivision of the State; (ii) any moneys to the State or a State agency for the administration or enforcement of any environmental laws of the State; and (3) any other moneys to the State, a State agency or a political subdivision of the State that are past due, whether the amounts owed are being contested in a court of law or not.
+If any representative of the Company has knowingly made a false statement to the State or any local political subdivision to obtain the CRA tax exemptions, such Company shall be required to immediately return all benefits received by it under this Agreement pursuant to R.C.
+Section 9.66(C)(2) and such Company shall be ineligible for any future economic development assistance from the State, any State agency or a political subdivision pursuant to R.C.
 Section 9.66(C)(1).
 Any person who provides a false statement to secure economic development assistance may be guilty of falsification, a misdemeanor of the first degree, pursuant to R.C.
 Section 2921.13(D)(1), which is punishable by a fine of not more than $1,000 and/or a term of imprisonment of not more than six months.
-Any such requirement to return benefits under this Agreement, and/or ineligibility for future economic development assistance, as provided in this Section, shall have no applicability to nor effect on Owners other than such violating Owner(s).
+Any such requirement to return benefits under this Agreement, and/or ineligibility for future economic development assistance, as provided in this Section, shall have no applicability to nor effect on Company other than such violating Company(s).

 25. Annual Fee.
-The Company, on behalf of all of the Owners, shall pay an annual fee equal to $2,500.
+The Company, shall pay an annual fee equal to $2,500.
 The fee shall be paid by the Company to the City once per year, on or after July 1st of each year this Agreement is in effect, within thirty (30) days of receipt of an invoice from the City.
 This fee shall be deposited in a special fund created for such purpose and shall be used exclusively for the purpose of complying with R.C.
 Section 3735.672 and by the Council created under R.C.
 Section 5709.85 exclusively for the purposes of performing the duties prescribed under that Section.